jordanallen98/reactaws/README.md

 1) JSX (Javascript Syntax Extension) - An XML-like language that allows you to write code and then have it compiled to Javascript before loaded in the browser.
 In server.js, we use Reactify to compile our JSX code.

-2) Browserify - A libray that uses the CommonJS method of requiring dependencies.
+2) Browserify - A library that uses the CommonJS method of requiring dependencies.
 It allows you to only require the dependencies needed for each file, rather than having all dependencies available globally.

-3) Soundcloud Api - [docs here]: https://developers.soundcloud.com/docs/api/guide
+3) Soundcloud Api - [docs here]: https://developers.soundcloud.com/docs/api/guide  Note: the soundcloud API is linked to in the index.html file giving you global access to the api through the SC object in the app.

 ### What are we doing?